 1/4 cup: 1.8 milligrams (10 percent DV)

-When it comes to sardines nutrition, these little fish are probably best known for their high concentration of omega-3 fatty acids and vitamin D. They’re also a significant source of heme iron.
+When it comes to sardines nutrition, these little fish are probably best known for their high concentration of omega-3 fatty acids and vitamin D, but they’re also a significant source of heme iron.
 It’s easy to find canned sardines for a very affordable price in most grocery stores.
 Try adding them to sauces, salads and pasta dishes.